 How to Store a Kayak in a Garage

-If you have a garage you will want to put your kayak into one, simple as that.
-Not only will the garage protect your kayak from getting damaged by the elements, it will also allow it to keep it more safe from theft.
+If you have a garage you will want to to make some room and store your kayak there.
+Not only will the garage protect your kayak from getting damaged by the elements, it will also allow it to keep safe from theft.
 Now I hear many homeowners whine that they don’t have space because of this or that.
 The Truth is if you have a wall, you have space.

-How to Store a Kayak on a Wall (Buying a Wall Bracket System)
+How to Store your Kayak on a Wall (Buying a Wall Bracket System)

 - Find a Sturdy Structure